klencopic/sis-3-frameworks/Tutorials/02_FullStack.md

   }
 }
 ```
-3. Add to everyinput tag the atttribute name and assign the corresponding value, for example:
+3. Add to every input tag the atttribute name and assign the corresponding value, for example:
 ```javascript
 <input name="title" type="text" class="form-control"  placeholder="Title..."/>
 ```